cipofl/zeta-ucf/README.md

 2. Make sure 'pwpapi' branch is active branch
 3. Go to zeta-ucf\Zeta ucf\Assets\Scenes folder and open Take Test Scene.unity
 4. In Unity Editor, click 'Play' button at the top
+5. Make sure host is up as explained in "How to run" in the main RESTful API project.